emodjeska/ticket-lifecycle/README.md

 <h2>Lifecycle Stages</h2>

-In this Tutorial, we are going to use our recently configured OS Ticket as an End User, an Agent, and as a Administartor.
+In this Tutorial, we are going to use our recently configured OS Ticket as an End User, an Agent, and as a Administartor, to outline the lifecycle of a ticket in OS Ticket.
 Let get to it.

 Tickets have 3 stages that can be assigned to them.
 Assigned means that the ticket has been given to an Agent.
 Working the Issue(s) means that steps are being taken to reach a potencial resolution.
 Resolution means that a ticket was resolved or closed.